koljapluemer/cram-backend/README.md

 Full endpoint documentation lives in `API.md`.
 The commands below hit the core endpoints once the server is running at `http://localhost:8000`.

+All situation, prompt, communication, and context payloads now expose a single `description` string rather than language-specific description collections.

 List all languages:

 ```bash